lingtalfi/DotMenu/README.md

 History Log
 =============

+- 1.0.4 -- 2021-03-01

+    - update DotMenu->appendItem, now throws exception if the item doesn't contain the idKey

 - 1.0.3 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 1.0.2 -- 2020-12-04